Melbourne Cricket Ground: Olympic Games

 The MCG's most famous moment in history was as the main stadium for the 1956 Olympic Games, hosting the opening and closing ceremonies, track and field events, and the finals in field hockey and soccer.
 The MCG was only one of seven possible venues, including the Melbourne Showgrounds, for the Games' main arena.
 The MCG was the Federal Government's preferred venue but there was resistance from the MCC.
 The inability to decide on the central venue nearly caused the Games to be moved from Melbourne.
 Prime Minister Robert Menzies recognised the potential embarrassment to Australia if this happened and organised a three-day summit meeting to thrash things out.
 Attending was Victorian Premier John Cain, Sr., the Prime Minister, deputy opposition leader Arthur Calwell, all State political leaders, civic leaders, Olympic officials and trustees and officials of the MCC.
 Convening the meeting was no small effort considering the calibre of those attending and that many of the sports officials were only part-time amateurs.

 As 22 November, the date of the opening ceremony, drew closer, Melbourne was gripped ever more tightly by Olympic fever.
 At 3 pm the day before the opening ceremony, people began to line up outside the MCG gates.
-That night the city was paralysed by a quarter of a million people who had come to celebrate.
+That night a quarter of a million people were in the city to celebrate.

 The MCG's capacity was increased by the new Olympic (or Northern) Stand, and on the day itself 103,000 people filled the stadium to capacity.
 A young up and coming distance runner was chosen to carry the Olympic torch into the stadium for the opening ceremony.

 Although Ron Clarke had a number of junior world records for distances of 1500 m, one mile (1.6 km) and two miles (3 km), he was relatively unknown in 1956.
-Perhaps the opportunity to carry the torch inspired him because he went on to have a career of exceptional brilliance and was without doubt the most outstanding runner of his day.
+Perhaps the opportunity to carry the torch inspired him because he went on to have a career of exceptional brilliance.
 At one stage he held the world record for every distance from two miles (3 km) to 20 km.
 His few failures came in Olympic and Commonwealth Games competition.
 Although favourite for the gold at Tokyo in 1964 he was placed ninth in the 5,000 metres race and the marathon and third in the 10,000 metres.
 He lost again in the 1966 Commonwealth Games and in 1968 at altitude in Mexico he collapsed at the end of the 10 km race.